airflow-helm/charts/charts/airflow/README.md

   connectionsUpdate: true
 ```

-Additionally, you can use `airflow.connectionsTemplates` to extract templates from keys in Secrets or Configmaps.
+<h3>Option 2 - use templates from Secrets/ConfigMaps</h3>

 > 🟨 __Note__ 🟨
 >
 > If `airflow.connectionsUpdate = true`, the connections which use `airflow.connectionsTemplates` will be updated in real-time, allowing tools like [external-secrets](https://github.com/external-secrets/kubernetes-external-secrets) to be used.

+You can use `airflow.connectionsTemplates` to extract string templates from keys in Secrets or Configmaps.

 Example values to use templates from `Secret/my-secret` and `ConfigMap/my-configmap` in parts of the `my_aws` connection:
 ```yaml